 Looking at China’s Example

-How those procedures will be put in place is a matter still up for debate, but Disney appears to be looking at China as an example to follow in setting a “new normal.”
+How those procedures will be implemented is still debatable, but Disney appears to be looking at China as an example to follow in setting a “new normal.”

-“We’re studying very carefully what China has been trying to do in terms of their return to normalcy,” Iger noted.
-“And one of the things that’s obvious is they’ve conscripted a large segment of their population to monitor others in terms of their health.
+“We’re studying carefully what China has been trying to do in terms of their return to normalcy,” Iger noted.
+“And one of the obvious things is they’ve conscripted a large segment of their population to monitor others regarding their health.
 You can’t get on a bus or a subway or a train or enter a high-rise building there—and I’m sure this will be the case when their schools reopen—without having your temperature taken.

 “Just as we now do bag checks for everybody that goes into our parks, it could be that at some point we add a component of that that takes people’s temperatures, as a for-instance.”